sebastiendetheve/Generative-AI-Module-Dauphine-2025/resources/Project_Generative_AI_subject_No1.md

 3. **Development:**
    - Architectural design of the web application.
-   - Building functional back-end components of the application using Flask in Python, integrating Azure OpenAI's API and a RAG system.
+   - Building functional back-end components of the application using Flask in Python, integrating OpenAI's API and a RAG system.
    - Building a user-friendly front-end using HTML, CSS, and Javascript.
    - Storing data in a vector database, such as ChromaDB.
    - Version control with Git.